kudukacar/books/README.md

 The ProcessData module converts the API response into a hash, and extracts the necessary information.
 Again, a separate module gives us the flexibility to change processing with minimal impact on the program.

 ### Search
-The Search class gets and processes the search results.
+The Search class manages the search and search results.
 Separating this class ensures the App class has only a single responsibility,run the app, making the program more maintainable and easier to test.

 ### Output
 The Output module prints the information to stdout.
 Similarly, separating this method gives us the flexibility to change output (ex. output to a file, etc) without changing the structure of the program.